Last Updated on June 8, 2021

 - Fits on Existing Shelves - Product dimensions are 12" H x 16" W x 16" D allowing you to organize your pantry, cabinet and cupboard.

-- 100% Customer Satisfaction Guarantee - If you are not satisfied with your purchase and feel this product has not solved your pantry organization problem simply return for a full refund.
+- 100% Customer Satisfaction Guarantee - If you are not satisfied with your purchase and feel this product has not solved your pantry organization problem contact us directly and we will make it right.

 - Canned Goods: These are absolute staples if you are sheltered in place in your home.
 And they will provide a variety of foods so that you don’t face “food boredom.”
 Think in terms of canned meats, beans (a great source of protein), fish, fruits, and veggies.
 Variety is the key here so that you and your family members have choices.
 And these can be eaten without cooking.
 After all, your instant pot may not be an option right now.
 Canned soups are a great option if you buy those that are not concentrated.
 They can be eaten right out of the can without the need for water or cooking.
 Ensure you have a good rotation plan also.